axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_commentary">David took out an envelope and pushed it towards the power end of the table.</div>
  <div class="_speakera">This is my letter of resignation.
 You can send my stuff to my house, later on.
 Or keep it, it doesn&rsquo;t matter.</div>
  <div class="_speakerb">David, calm down.
 We are not accepting&hellip;</div>
- <div>As the words kept cascading down from the power end of the table, David got up and walked out.</div>
+ <div>As the words kept spewing down from the power end of the table, David got up and walked out.</div>

 <h1>What&rsquo;s Next?</h1>
  <div class="_speakera">It wasn&rsquo;t the first time, and they will keep doing it.
 There is no bottom to their &lsquo;fiduciary&rsquo; greed.</div>